Call for thorough investigation after ferry grounding

 Hayley Green, vice chairperson of Orkney's Local Emergency Co-ordination Group (OLECG) said: "The situation, including the impact on ferry provision across the Pentland Firth, will be reviewed over the coming days."

-She also praised the efforts of all agencies involved, including the local community and volunteer lifeboat crews.
+She praised the efforts of all agencies involved, including the local community and volunteer lifeboat crews.

 The MV Alfred ran aground in the Pentland Firth in Swona in July last year, with 97 people on board who were transferred to lifeboats.